 - acquiring and exhibiting active problem-solving skills;

-- analyzing and applying new information to real life situations
+- analyzing and applying new information to real-life situations.

-- utilizing appropriate technology to communicate
+- utilizing appropriate technology to acquire and communicate needed information.

-- accessing community and government resources
+- accessing community and government resources;

-- participating in community and civic activities
+- working and participating cooperatively in the community and civic activities.

 The Downey Unified School District Policy prohibits smoking on all district campuses and in district vehicles.
 Students and employees are not allowed to smoke on school grounds, parking lots, or in parked vehicles.